ibilalkayy/small-projects/README.md

 ## 💌 Contact

-Feel free to reach out if you have any questions, or just want to chat about JavaScript! 👋
+Feel free to reach out if you have any questions, or just want to chat about different projects! 👋